Arts Administrators in Higher Education

 Ingrid joined the Office of the Arts in fall 2006.
 From 1999 to 2006, she coordinated Arts First, Harvard University's annual celebration of the arts, and she has worked with many Boston-area arts and education organizations.

 Ingrid has taught English literature, creative writing and drama at the Commonwealth School in Boston and at Buckingham, Browne and Nichols School in Cambridge, as well as the Putney School (Vermont) Summer Program and St. Paul's School (New Hampshire) Advanced Studies Program.
-Since 2002 she has mentored young teachers at Breakthrough Cambridge, a year-round academic enrichment program that creates paths to college for middle school students with high potential but limited opportunities.
+She has mentored young teachers at Breakthrough Cambridge, a year-round academic enrichment program that creates paths to college for middle school students with high potential but limited opportunities.

 Ingrid has performed with the Boston Celebrity Series, Brandeis Department of Theater Arts, Shakespeare and Company (Lenox, Mass.), and with other local companies, and has produced and directed many fringe theater and dance productions.
 As a writer and editor, Ingrid has contributed to many national publications; in 2002 she was nominated for a Pushcart Prize, which honors small-press writers.
 She is a regular contributor to the culture blog HiLoBrow, which Time magazine named one of the best 25 blogs of 2010.